dendronhq/dendron-site/vault/dendron.guides.migration.md

 Once Dendron is initialized, to import an individual markdown file to your Dendron project.

-1. drag the markdown file into VSCode
+1. drag the markdown file into VS Code
 2. run `Dendron Doctor`so Dendron recognizes the imported file.

 The second step will add some front matter to the head of the file.